-If you have no surviving spouse/partner, the benefit payable to your designated beneficiary or estate would be the lump-sum actuarial value of your deferred pension payable from your pensionable age (age 65).
+If you have no surviving spouse/partner, the benefit payable to your designated beneficiary or estate would be the lump-sum actuarial value of your deferred pension payable from your pensionable age, or immediate pension, if applicable.

-However, if you die in service, it is anticipated that the company would grant consent for the payment of an unreduced deferred pension at an earlier date.
+However, if you die in service and you joined the plan before January 1, 2007, it is anticipated that the company would grant consent for the payment of an unreduced deferred pension at an earlier date.
 If consent is granted, the deferred pension is payable from the age when the sum of your age and qualifying service equals 80 (without projection of service), but not earlier than age 55 or older than age 65.